Robust Representation Learning with Self-Distillation for Domain Generalization: Introduction

 Recently, vision transformers (ViTs) have shown great potential in various computer vision tasks such as image classification \cite{dosovitskiy2020image}, \cite{yuan2021tokens}, object detection \cite{carion2020end}, \cite{zhu2020deformable}, semantic segmentation \cite{zheng2021rethinking}, \cite{xie2021segformer}; however, ViTs remain underexplored in the field of domain generalization.
-Without the ability to generalize to unseen domains, they may not perform well on new data, which poses limitations in their real-world deployment.
-Recently, \cite{Sultana_2022_ACCV} proposed a transformer-based approach for domain generalization using random block self-distillation.
-It utilized an Empirical Risk Minimization (ERM) \cite{vapnik1999nature} \cite{gulrajani2020search} method using transformers as a baseline.
-However, this work only focuses on mitigating overfitting in intermediate blocks and does not incorporate any domain invariant techniques to further improve the generalization ability of the network.
-As a result, more research is needed to fully understand how to effectively apply ViTs for domain generalization.
+Without the ability to effectively generalize to unseen domains and data with different distributions, they may not perform optimally in real-world scenarios, thus limiting their practical deployment.

-To this extent, we propose our novel approach, Robust Representation Learning with Self-Distillation (RRLD), which addresses the aforementioned problem to improve the generalization capabilities of ViTs.
-Our method integrates intermediate-block self-distillation (IBSD) with augmentation-guided self-distillation (AGSD), which allows RRLD to leverage the power of data augmentation and self-knowledge distillation to enhance the generalization performance of ViTs.
-This technique has been proven to be effective in improving domain generalization performance, as demonstrated by our experiments on three benchmark datasets: PACS \cite{li2017deeper}, Office-Home \cite{venkateswara2017deep}, and Wafer \cite{wang2020deformable}.
-Our approach is an essential step towards improving the generalization capabilities of ViTs by addressing the need for effective domain generalization methods.
+As a result, more research is needed to develop domain generalization techniques for ViTs, addressing challenges such as domain shift, and domain-invariant feature learning.
+To this extent, we propose a novel approach, Robust Representation Learning with Self-Distillation (RRLD), which addresses the aforementioned problem to improve the generalization capabilities of ViTs.
+The key components of our proposed method include intermediate-block self-distillation (IBSD) and augmentation-guided self-distillation (AGSD), allowing RRLD to leverage the power of data augmentation and self-knowledge distillation to enhance the generalization performance of ViTs.
+This technique has been proven to be effective in improving domain generalization performance, as demonstrated by our experiments on two benchmark datasets: PACS \cite{li2017deeper}, Office-Home \cite{venkateswara2017deep}, and an industrial Wafer semiconductor defect dataset \cite{wang2020deformable}.
+Our proposed method is an essential step towards improving the generalization capabilities of ViTs by addressing the need for effective domain generalization methods.